Evoke (LON:EVOK) Trading Down 18.7% – Should You Sell?

-Several equities research analysts have recently issued reports on EVOK shares.
-Berenberg Bank decreased their price target on shares of Evoke from GBX 130 ($1.68) to GBX 90 ($1.16) and set a “buy” rating for the company in a research note on Wednesday, December 4th.
-Jefferies Financial Group reissued a “buy” rating and set a GBX 140 ($1.81) price objective on shares of Evoke in a report on Monday, December 16th.
+Several equities analysts have recently weighed in on the company.
+Berenberg Bank cut their price objective on Evoke from GBX 130 ($1.68) to GBX 90 ($1.16) and set a “buy” rating on the stock in a report on Wednesday, December 4th.
+Jefferies Financial Group reaffirmed a “buy” rating and issued a GBX 140 ($1.81) price target on shares of Evoke in a research note on Monday, December 16th.

-Evoke (LON:EVOK – Get Free Report) last issued its quarterly earnings data on Wednesday, March 26th.
-The company reported GBX (6.40) (($0.08)) earnings per share (EPS) for the quarter.
+Evoke (LON:EVOK – Get Free Report) last posted its quarterly earnings data on Wednesday, March 26th.
+The company reported GBX (6.40) (($0.08)) earnings per share for the quarter.
 Evoke had a negative return on equity of 517.98% and a negative net margin of 8.50%.
-As a group, analysts forecast that Evoke plc will post 12.7648305 earnings per share for the current year.
+On average, research analysts anticipate that Evoke plc will post 12.7648305 earnings per share for the current year.

 Insider Transactions at Evoke